 Find the latest price on:

-Along with the Tikkina and Spot, it is amongst the lightest of the compact headlamps and carries 3 AAA batteries that run for a super impressive 260 hours, being trumped only by the ReVolt.
+Along with the Biolite 200 and Knog Bandicoot, it is amongst the lightest of the compact headlamps.
+It carries 3 AAA batteries that run for a super impressive 260 hours, being trumped only by the ReVolt.
 It is also compatible with a rechargeable Petzl CORE system that comes separately.
-The more powerful Actik CORE is available in March 2017.

 The Actik is one of the lower priced headlamp option and offers very similar performance in brightness and light quality to the Spot, with several lighting modes that include red night mode and both wide and mixed beam patterns.